Springe direkt zu Inhalt

 • Choose the right semester (on the top right) and then the department “Political and Social Sciences“ (Politik- und Sozialwissenschaften)

-Please take into account that we do not guarantee completeness and immutability of the course catalogue.
+Please take into account that we cannot guarantee completeness and immutability of the course catalogue.
 Teachers and faculty can make changes at any time and especially before the first week of classes.

 The OSI offers different types of courses.